Xana Sousa

 Portugal, 1986

-She develops her work in the field of drawing and painting, making interventions on recovered old papers, fabrics and objects, focusing her process on the relationship between subject, object and space, spun by the concept of memory.
-Parallel to his individual work, she regularly collaborates with other artists and institutions.
-She is one of the founding artists of the Tempos de Vista Collective, created in 2008, whose object of study is dormant historical places in Portugal.
-They previously carry out a thorough investigation of the place, its context and its memory to transform them and give them new artistic perspectives.
+In parallel to her individual work, she collaborates with other artists and institutions and is the founder of Colectivo Tempos de Vista, created in 2008, whose object of study is the historical places that have fallen apart in Portugal, previously carrying out an exhaustive investigation of the place, its context and its memory in order to transform them and give them new artistic perspectives.